qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-8-Adiabatic-quantum-computing.md

 Author: J. R. Johansson (robert@riken.jp), https://jrjohansson.github.io/

 This lecture series was developed by J.R.
-Johannson.
+Johansson.
 The original lecture notebooks are available [here](https://github.com/jrjohansson/qutip-lectures).

 This is a slightly modified version of the lectures, to work with the current release of QuTiP.
 You can find these lectures as a part of the [qutip-tutorials repository](https://github.com/qutip/qutip-tutorials).
 This lecture and other tutorial notebooks are indexed at the [QuTiP Tutorial webpage](https://qutip.org/tutorials.html).

 ## Introduction

-In adiabatic quantum computing, an easy to prepare ground state of a Hamiltonian $H_0$ is prepared, and then the Hamiltonian is gradually transformed into $H_1$, which is constructed in such a way that the groundstate of $H_1$ encodes the solution to a difficult problem.
+In adiabatic quantum computing, an easy to prepare ground state of a Hamiltonian $H_0$ is prepared, and then the Hamiltonian is gradually transformed into $H_1$, which is constructed in such a way that the ground state of $H_1$ encodes the solution to a difficult problem.
 The transformation of $H_0$ to $H_1$ can for example be written on the form

 $\displaystyle H(t) = \lambda(t) H_0 + (1 - \lambda(t)) H_1$

-where $\lambda(t)$ is a function that goes from goes from $0$ to $1$ when $t$ goes from $0$ to $t_{\rm final}$.
+where $\lambda(t)$ is a function that goes from $0$ to $1$ when $t$ goes from $0$ to $t_{\rm final}$.

-If this gradual tranformation is slow enough (satisfying the adiabicity critera), the evolution of the system will remain in its ground state.
+If this gradual transformation is slow enough (satisfying the adiabaticity criteria), the evolution of the system will remain in its ground state.

 If the Hamiltonian is transformed from $H_0$ to $H_1$ too quickly, the system will get excited from the ground state the adiabatic computing algorithm fails.